Strategists bring energy and excitement to the change process.

 This ability to join the dots between two seemingly incompatible ideas means that they can see the value in pursuing two or more things at once, in the strong belief that both, or all, could help in the attainment of a specific goal.

 The problem then becomes one of overwhelm as the Strategist struggles to keep all the balls in the air, waiting for their vision to become a reality.
+The path they will take, however, will depend on how are strategists different.

 The role of the Strategist is often to take the myriad of ideas borne out of the mind of the Game Changers and filter them; enabling everyone to focus on what is achievable in the desired timescales.